2019 Policy Agenda

 Marketplace Fairness Act

-Online retailers have an unfair advantage over brick-and-mortar establishments due to an outdated tax loophole that enables them to bypass collecting state and local sales taxes that retailers with a physical presence must collect.
-The Chamber supports the concepts in the Market Place Fairness Act that creates a system to collect sales taxes from online purchases and provides an exemption for small businesses to encourage entrepreneurial job growth.
+Online retailers have an unfair advantage over brick-and-mortar establishments due to a tax loophole that enables them to bypass collecting state and local sales taxes that retailers with a physical presence must collect.
+The Chamber supports the concept and creation of a Marketplace Fairness Act that requires online retailers to collect and distribute state and local taxes (to the state and zip code where the order is placed and delivered) as if the product were purchased at a brick-and-mortar location.

 The Chamber supports legislation that transforms our immigration system into one that improves our economic competitiveness.
 The current system is hindering capital investment, business operations and job creation.
 Immigration reform should include the following priorities: